You can’t burn the candle at both ends. It’s unsustainable. To be a better lawyer — and prevent lawyer burnout — start your day with a sprint.

 My nocturnal schedule was a choice — a result of my failure to make the necessary choices that could have helped me avoid exhaustion and burnout.

-Lawyer Burnout: Staying Late at the Office Is a Vicious Cycle
+Lawyer Burnout: Working Late Is a Vicious Cycle

 You never give yourself a chance to get ahead, get organized, and get the work done when you should.
 Instead, you do those things when you can — typically at the end of the day when “it’s quiet,” after your clients have gone home, and all the inputs have stopped.